-First, it’s essential to choose fresh collard greens.
-Look for leaves that are deep green, crisp, and free from yellow spots.
-You can find fresh collard greens at local farmers’ markets or grocery stores.
-Once you have your greens, wash them thoroughly to remove any dirt or grit.
+To begin with, it’s important to pick fresh collard greens.
+Choose deep-green, crisp leaves devoid of yellow spots.
+You can pick up fresh collard greens at your local farmers’ markets or grocery stores.
+Once you have your greens, rinse them well to remove any dirt or grit.

 Prep Your Collard Greens

-Start by removing the tough stems.
-Hold the leaf in one hand and strip the stem with the other hand, discarding it.
-Stack several leaves together, and then slice them into bite-sized pieces.
-You can choose to chop the leaves into strips or small squares, depending on your preference.
+First, you remove the tough stems.
+Face the leaf toward you, and with one hand hold it by the tip, while stripping off its stem with the other hand.
+Bundle a few leaves together, then slice them into bite-size pieces.
+You can either cut the leaves into strips or break them in squares.

 Choose Your Cooking Method